hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 ---
 <!-- sectionTitle: Performance testing overview -->
 <!-- note
+- So a quick intro those of you who havent had exposure to performance testing

-- Performance testing is a testing practice performed to determine how a system behaves under load.
+- it is a testing practice performed to determine how a system behaves under load.

-- Its a testing technique used to investigate, measure and validate non-functional attributes of a system, such as responsiveness, scalability, reliability and resource usage.
+- Its a testing technique used to investigate, measure and validate non-functional attributes of a system, like resource usage, responsiveness, scalability and reliability.
 -->

 ## ...a testing practice performed to determine how a system performs in terms of responsiveness and stability...